FireController1847/musescore-rich-presence/README.md

-# MuseScore Rich presence
+# MuseScore Rich Presence
-Discord Rich Presence for MuseScore
+This MuseScore plugin allows users to showcase their current score on their Discord profile through Rich Presence integration.
+Information such as the score's title, author, composer, and number of measures will be displayed, providing a convenient way for others to see what you're working on and get a glimpse into your musical endeavors.
+With this plugin, you can easily share your musical creations with your Discord community and showcase your talents to the world.

-## Usage Instrctions
+## Installation & Usage
 \* Adding support for Mac should be really easy, but I don't own a Mac to test it on.

 ### MuseScore 4